 The 2019 Music Program

-With the 2019 Festival we are greatly expanding our music program, extending the festival through November 16 to accommodate two major new performances as part of the festival.
+The 2019 Festival featured a greatly expanded music program, extending the festival through an additional week to accommodate two major new performances as part of the festival.

 Opening Event, Friday, November 8, 2019